(S)-coclaurine-N-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and (S)-coclaurine, whereas its two products are S-adenosylhomocysteine and (S)-N-methylcoclaurine.
+S-adenosyl methionine (SAM) provides the methyl group for alkylation of (S)-coclaurine, which is converted to (S)-N-methylcoclaurine, with S-adenosylhomocysteine (SAH) as a by-product.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:(S)-coclaurine-N-methyltransferase.
 This enzyme participates in alkaloid biosynthesis.